holozeros/minimal-linux-desktop/Add ABS in chroot environment.md

     su -

-Make sure the chroot environment partition is mounted on /mnt/lfs.
+Make sure that the chroot environment partition is mounted on /mnt/lfs.

     lsblk